Rutherford B. Hayes: Republican nomination and campaign against Tilden

 Hayes's success in Ohio immediately elevated him to the top ranks of Republican politicians under consideration for the presidency in 1876.
 The Ohio delegation to the 1876 Republican National Convention was united behind him, and Senator John Sherman did all in his power to get Hayes the nomination.
 In June 1876, the convention assembled with James G. Blaine of Maine as the favorite.
 Blaine started with a significant lead in the delegate count, but could not muster a majority.
 As he failed to gain votes, the delegates looked elsewhere for a nominee and settled on Hayes on the seventh ballot.
 The convention selected Representative William A. Wheeler from New York for vice president, a man about whom Hayes had recently asked, "I am ashamed to say: who is Wheeler?"

-The campaign strategy of Hayes and Wheeler emphasized conciliatory appeals to the Southern Whiggish element, attempting to "detach" old Southern Whigs from Southern Democrats.
-When Frederick Douglass asked whether the Republican Party would continue its devotion to protecting black civil rights or "get along without the vote of the black man in the South", Hayes and Wheeler advocated the latter.

-The Democratic nominee was Samuel J. Tilden, the governor of New York.
+Hayes and Wheeler emphasized conciliatory appeals to the Southern Whiggish element, attempting to "detach" old Southern Whigs from Southern Democrats.
+The Democratic nominee was New York governor Samuel J. Tilden.
 Tilden was considered a formidable adversary who, like Hayes, had a reputation for honesty.
 Also like Hayes, Tilden was a hard-money man and supported civil service reform.
-In accordance with the custom of the time, the campaign was conducted by surrogates, with Hayes and Tilden remaining in their respective hometowns.
-The poor economic conditions made the party in power unpopular and made Hayes suspect he would lose the election.
+As was the custom at the time, the campaign was conducted by surrogates, with Hayes and Tilden remaining in their respective hometowns.
+The poor economic conditions made the party in power unpopular and Hayes suspected he would lose the election.

 Both candidates concentrated on the swing states of New York and Indiana, as well as the three southern states—Louisiana, South Carolina, and Florida—where Reconstruction Republican governments still barely ruled, amid recurring political violence, including widespread efforts to suppress freedman voting.
 The Republicans emphasized the danger of letting Democrats run the nation so soon after Southern Democrats had provoked the Civil War and, to a lesser extent, the danger a Democratic administration would pose to the recently won civil rights of southern blacks.
 Democrats, for their part, trumpeted Tilden's record of reform and contrasted it with the corruption of the incumbent Grant administration.

 As the returns were tallied on election day, it was clear that the race was close: Democrats had carried most of the South, as well as New York, Indiana, Connecticut, and New Jersey.
 In the Northeastern United States, an increasing number of immigrants and their descendants voted Democratic.
 Although Tilden won the popular vote and claimed 184 electoral votes, Republican leaders challenged the results and charged Democrats with fraud and voter suppression of blacks (who would otherwise have voted Republican) in Florida, Louisiana, and South Carolina.
 Republicans realized that if they held the three disputed unredeemed southern states together with some of the western states, they would emerge with an electoral college majority.